Plane Carrying 132 Crashes In China, Xi Orders Probe - UrduPoint

 Flight tracking website FlightRadar24 showed no data for the flight after 2:22 pm.

-The tracker showed the plane had sharply dropped from an altitude of 29,100 feet to 3,225 feet in the span of three minutes, before flight information stopped.
+The tracker showed the plane sharply dropped from an altitude of 29,100 feet to 3,225 feet (8,870 to 982 metres) in three minutes, before flight information ceased.

-State broadcaster CCTV said the crash "caused a mountain fire" which was later extinguished, as rescuers poured to the scene in Teng county near Wuzhou.
+State broadcaster CCTV said the crash "caused a mountain fire" which was later extinguished.

-One villager told a local news site that the plane involved in the crash had "completely fallen apart" and he had seen nearby forest areas destroyed by a fire caused when the plane crashed onto the mountainside.
+One villager told a local news site that the plane had "completely fallen apart" and he had seen forest areas destroyed by the fire it caused when crashing into the mountainside.

-China Eastern changed its website to black and white colours on Monday afternoon, and opened an emergency assistance phone number.
+China Eastern changed its website to black and white only on Monday afternoon, and opened an emergency assistance phone number.

+A January company report said China Eastern had 289 Boeing 737-series aircraft in its 751-strong fleet.

+State broadcaster CCTV said it had learned that China Eastern will ground all its 787-800 jets as a precaution after the crash.

+Boeing said in a statement that it was "aware of the initial media reports and are working to gather more information".

-- Debris - President Xi called for "all efforts" towards the rescue and to find out the "cause of the accident as soon as possible", according to state broadcaster CCTV.
+- 'Shock' - Xi called for "all efforts" towards the rescue and to find out the "cause of the accident as soon as possible", according to CCTV.

-"We are shocked to learn of the China Eastern U5735 accident," he said.
+"We are shocked to learn of the China Eastern MU5735 accident," he said, calling for "the absolute safety of the sector and people's lives".

+The arrivals board at Guangzhou airport showed the jet's flight information for hours after it had crashed, as staff in full PPE held up signs to direct distraught relatives to a separate area that had been set up to receive them.

+As dusk fell, there was still little information on the identity or condition of the passengers.

-A villager surnamed Liu told state-run China News Service that he had driven a motorbike to the scene after hearing a loud explosion.
+A villager near the crash site surnamed Liu told state-run China News Service that he had driven a motorbike to the scene after hearing a loud explosion.

 He said he saw debris on the ground, including an aircraft wing and fragments of clothing hanging from trees.